New proposal would allow mass shootings to be prosecuted as acts of terrorism - NewsBreak

 “My community of El Paso was forever changed by the actions of a domestic terrorist fueled by white supremacy theories,” said Escobar in a statement.
 “With this legislation, we’re giving law enforcement the tools they need to follow through with investigations into terrorist networks and any individual responsible for attacks against our communities.”

-The language of the bill defines a mass shooting as involving a machine gun or certain semiautomatic weapons in a massacre in which three or more people were killed.
+The language of the bill defines a mass shooting as involving a machinegun or certain semiautomatic weapon in a massacre in which three or more people were killed.

 This proposal comes as Congress has held several hearings and votes on gun laws and the role of gun manufacturers because of the recent mass shootings.